Don't have a Library option in the Main Menu bar?

-There are several ways content ends up in your Library page.
+There are several ways media ends up in your Library page.

-- You are the instructor identified for the Capture Schedule.
+- You are the instructor identified for a Capture Schedule for a course.
 You own the class recordings made and they appear in your Library.

 - Uploading media to Echo; you own this media.